-5. Ritsema Recently Visited Peru & Posted Images on Social Media
+5. Ritsema Recently Visited Peru & Posted Images On His Facebook Page

 Kyle Ritsema visited Peru last summer and posted extensively on social media images of the trip.
 Otherwise, save for posts with friends, a llama and other trips, his Facebook account, though private, reveals little.